amail/Guideline.js/README.md

 > Sets the name of the current page.
 Should be called on each page change.

 * void getGuide(guideName)
-> Retrieves a guide by name.
+> Retrieve a guide by name.
 Requires that it has been registered.

 * void registerGuide(guide)
 > Registers a guide to retrieve page changes.
 Automatically done on guide intiailization.